aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 - [Docker](https://docs.docker.com/get-docker/)
   - If you are not planning on making changes to the documentation, you can skip this step.

-First [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository, and then run the following commands to clone and initialize the repository locally.
+First, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository, and then run the following commands to clone and initialize the repository locally.

 ```console
 git clone https://github.com/{your-account}/aws-lambda-powertools-typescript.git